p-chan5/EasyPulse/README.md

 ## COMPATIBILITY ISSUES ⚠️

 Since we **DO NOT** support old versions, it is vital that you have the current stable branch for them to work.
+In any case, see: [Easy Effects Changelog](https://github.com/wwmm/easyeffects/blob/master/CHANGELOG.md).

 ## HELP LINKS 🔗